davej/tinchy/README.md

 **tin·chy** _adj._ smaller than tiny.

-Yep, it's a really simply and small personal URL shortener that takes fatty URLS and makes them tinchy.
+Yep, it's a ridiculously simple and compact personal URL shortener that takes fatty URLS and makes them tinchy.

 tinchy urls are in the form of http://my-tinchy-domain/abc